 Health care coverage at BJC is self-funded, meaning employees and BJC share the cost of medical and dental coverage.
 BJC pays about 75 percent of total coverage costs.

-See 2017 Employee Coverage and Contributions for each of these benefits:
+See 2018 employee contributions for each of these benefits:

 - Medical (includes prescription drugs)

 - Basic Life and Accidental Death & Dismemberment (AD&D) Insurance